JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 The template uses configuration variables (defined in the `Config/myconfig.tex` file) to customize all the document generation process, so that you don't need to devote any effort to comply with formatting requirements (cover and back pages for example), document layout, etc.

-Support to generate the "anteproyecto" is also provided, along with some of the paperwork required by the current regulations, that will be useful for you and your advisor/s (request for anteproyecto, deposit, authoratization for the defense, authorization for open publication in the institutional repository, request for "acta", etc.).
+Support to generate the "anteproyecto" is also provided, along with some of the paperwork required by the current regulations, that will be useful for you and your advisor/s (request for anteproyecto, deposit, authorization for the defense, authorization for open publication in the institutional repository, request for "acta", etc.).

 Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribuition (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/p8htef58cusv4x6/TFG-GIEC-spanish.pdf?dl=0)).